Integrated Tools Enhance Distributed Development

 Process and Management

-Management deals with process.
-For certain, having managers which are not territorial and can communicate easily is a key.
-But having effective, well-defined processes is even more so.
+Management deals with process and having managers that are not territorial and can communicate easily is a key.
+Having effective, well-defined processes is even more effective.
 Good management happens when good processes are defined and followed.
 The difference between a poor and a great manager is far less when there are good processes and good tools to support them.

-Processes may be tailored to time zone differences, but they should generally be "universal" - that is, they should apply across all sites involved in the development.
+Processes may be tailored to time zone differences, but they should generally be universal.
+They should apply across all sites involved in the development.
 Universal processes make management easier.

 Ideally, your process will work equally well for a single site as for distributed development.
 A good tool will help you to support and enforce your process.
 If your process is defined by repository data, you should be able to update your process at all sites at the same time through a normal data update transaction, depending on the type of repository solution you have in mind.